broxigarchen/dsp_2837x_ctlcard/README.md

 # dsp_2837x_ctlcard
 dsp tms320 2837xD series for power converter application

-baseline project containing rewrote timer, uart, spi drivers.
+baseline project containing rewrote timer, uart, spi drivers and demo.
+The project was wrote base on CCS7 from TI.